ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: The nodes brought down during the July 30 partial shutdown has been rebooted.
 Unfortunately, the same partial shutdown has to be repeated within a few days because the work in server room was not completed.
 Exact date for the next shutdown is not known at this point.
 <br><span class="timestamp">Jul 30, 09:55 PDT</span>

 **Notice**: On Monday July 30 at 7:00am, parts of the compute nodes (msg-io{1-10} + msg-*gpu) will be powered down.
 They will be brought back online within 1-2 hours.
-The reason is a planned power shutdown affecting one of Wynton's server rooms.
+The reason is a planned power shutdown affecting one of {{ site.cluster.name }}'s server rooms.
 <br><span class="timestamp">Jul 29, 21:20 PDT</span>